Anomaly cancellation and one-loop finiteness of 6D half-maximal supergravities: (2,0) supergravity and duality

 The formula for the four-matter one-loop amplitude in \cite{Huang:2025nyr} demonstrates it all beautifully.
 They have found

 where

-It clearly demonstrates that anomalies and UV divergences are related, as explained above.
-The 5 self-dual and 21 anti-self-dual tensors are partners in $SO(5, 21)$, which is valid at the quantum level.
+It demonstrates that gravitational anomalies and UV divergences are related, as explained above.
+In addition, the 5 self-dual and 21 anti-self-dual tensors are partners in $SO(5, 21)$, which holds at the 1-loop quantum level.
 As a result, this case is 1-loop UV finite.
-For any other non-vanishing $n$, the $SO(5, n)$ on-shell symmetry, present at the classical level, is anomalous at the quantum level.
-One can see it via the structure of UV divergence in the equation. \eqn{Btu}.
+For any other non-vanishing $n_T$, the $SO(5, n_T)$ on-shell symmetry, present at the classical level, can be interpreted as being anomalous at the quantum level, as it follows from \eqn{Btu}.